 Praia da Ribeira

-It’s safe to say if you spend the first half of this day like we did, you’re fueled up and ready to enjoy an afternoon on the beach.
+It’s safe to say spending the first half of this day like we did fuels you up and ready to enjoy an afternoon on the beach.
 There are a few beaches in Cascais, and we chose the least crowded of the options, Praia da Riberia.
-It also seemed to be the one most popular with the locals, and the Cascais volley ball team even rocked up to practice.
+It also seems to be the one most popular with the locals.

-To get from Lisbon centre to Belém, you need to get the train from Cais do Sodré, the station just west of the Praça do Comércio.
+To get from Lisbon centre to Belém, you need to get the train from Cais do Sodré.

 Torre de Belém

-When you arrive at the station, walk along Avenida Brasília and you’ll get to the Torre de Belém, another ceremonial gateway to Lisbon from the sea.
+When you arrive at the station, walk along Avenida Brasília and you’ll get to the Torre de Belém.
 It’s built on a small island away from the shoreline, so you have to cross a wooden walkway to get to it.

 Padrão dos Descobrimentos

-The Monument of the Discoveries was built in 1940 on the spot where ships departed to go to India or the Orient during the 15th and 16th centuries, to celebrate the Portugese Age of Discovery.
+The Monument of the Discoveries, built in 1940, celebrates the Portugese Age of Discovery.
+It’s on the spot where ships departed to go to India or the Orient during the 15th and 16th centuries.

 Just on the water looking out over the monument is our lunch spot, Nosolo Italia, which as you may have guessed serves Italian food.
 We were famished after our walk to the tower and back, so a pizza was just what we needed.